 Almost all of the shopping centers photographed up to this point have rested within the Houma municipal boundaries; if they haven’t, they at least were close to large residential developments.
 (The last photo series, showing the grocery store converted to City Hall, sits almost exactly where the Red “A” stake rests on the map.)
 But the thriving retail corridor does not intersect with any major subdivisions; it is removed from the grid.
 It largely sits on what was probably cheap land outside the city limits, and it represented by the red ellipse on the left side of the map: State Road 3040, called either Tunnel Boulevard or Martin Luther King Boulevard, depending on the location.
 Along this arterial, the commercial landscape looks more like this:

 It doesn’t win any awards for aesthetics or pedestrian accommodation, but it is a prosperous retail corridor by almost every measurement.
 It carries some of the most ubiquitous national brands: big boxes like Books a Million, Target, Best Buy, Hobby Lobby, restaurants like Applebee’s and Chili’s, as well as some emerging brands that fastidiously avoid sub-par locations, such as a Charming Charlie’s.
 Predictably, the corridor also contains a Wal-Mart.
-I counted only one sizable (over 20,000 s.f.) vacant storefront across the entire strip of more than a mile in length.
+I counted only one sizable (over 20,000 s.f.) vacant storefront among the big boxes across the entire strip of more than a mile in length.
 This stretch of State Road 3040 has become the official commercial/retail hub for the 100,000 residents of Terrebonne Parish.
+Mostly big boxes, of course.

 What this proves is that a city with the size and relative prosperity of Houma can sustain a diverse array of retail that befits its status as a minor metropolitan area.
 (It earns this label through shared economic activity with the smaller city of Thibodaux, in Lafourche Parish 20 miles to the north; the Houma-Bayou Cane-Thibodaux Metropolitan Statistical Area contains around 200,000 people.)
 Empirical evidence suggests that the retail typology has shifted significantly over the years; using definitions provided by the Urban Land Institute’s Dollars and Cents of Shopping Centers, the standard in Houma has evolved from several smaller neighborhood centers (averaging 60,000 s.f. in Gross Leasable Area) to a more metropolitan scale.
 Like beads on a string, a series of loosely connected community centers (averaging 150,000 s.f.) function in aggregate as a regional center of well over one million square feet, allowing all the national names to stand rank-and-file in an easy display as motorists cruise by in their vehicles.
 Meanwhile, any smaller shopping center that doesn’t fall along this corridor has kissed national names goodbye, with the exception of perennial laggards like K-Mart.

 While I’d hardly assert that a single community like Houma can operate as a microcosm for similarly sized metros across the county, it is not entirely difficult to find other examples in otherwise culturally unrelated municipalities.
 My home state of Indiana has two smaller cities, neither of which can boast an economy as strong or stable as Houma but are more populous (at least for now).
 Anderson and Muncie have witnessed a similar migration of all major retail: in Anderson, most all retail hugs a two-mile stretch along Scatterfield Road, running just to the east of the older parts of the city.
 And the smaller shopping centers not abutting Scatterfield are typically dying or dead.
-In Muncie, the commercial main street is McGalliard Road, an arterial north of the old city center.
+In Muncie, the commercial main street is McGalliard Road, an arterial north of the old city center, filled with all the big boxes one might expect.

 Houma and Muncie at least share indications of a reawakening interest toward specialty retail in their historic downtowns; Anderson cannot claim such a renaissance at this point.
 While the trends on display in these smaller cities may not shed much light on what’s happening in metros over one million inhabitants—metros with an extensive network of discretely incorporated suburbs—they at least provide some added texture to our understanding of the omnipresence of decentralization forces at work.
 Automobile dependency is ostensibly so great that neighborhood shopping isn’t necessary; in a small city, it is just a convenient to line all the retail up in a row on a busy high way on the more prosperous side of town.
 One could critique the thriving commercial corridor of Houma as mindless sprawl for its appearance and utter disregard for transportation alternatives, not to mention its apparent avoidance of municipal boundaries that would require it to contribute to the city’s tax base.
 But retail supply has long pursued the latest locational trends to save money and capture a broader clientele, while leaving the blight of obsolete older typologies in its wake.
 Whether the shift in Houma is sprawl or part of a broader regionalist way of thinking (opening the visibility of these storefronts to all of Terrebonne Parish and not just those who live in Houma), really depends on how planners and economists contextualize their data.